Here are the 10 best Italian restaurants for 2018.

 Caci North Fork (56125 Main Rd., Southold): When chef Marco Pellegrini opened Caci in Southold in September 2014, the North Fork got the fine Italian restaurant it deserved.
 The simple, rustic décor -- crisp white walls, warm wooden floors, exposed beams and bare table tops -- provide a neutral backdrop to the chef's artistry.
 A native of Umbria (and formerly the chef at one of Italy's most luxurious resorts), Pellegrini combines the purity of Umbrian cooking with a New American innovation that never veers off into culinary self-indulgence.
 He makes his own pasta, bread and gelato, grills his meats over a wood fire.
 The seasonal menu blends local produce with gutsy yet refined Italian cooking.
 Try the seafood guazzetto, a light, simmered, soupy production with monkfish, calamari, clams and mussels, and don't miss the supernal veal chop.
 More info: 631-765-4383, cacinorthfork.com

-Potato gnocchi with Gorgonzola, radicchio and walnuts is served in a balsamic sauce at Caci North Fork in Southold.
+Grilled yellowfin tuna with Calabrian sauce and sesame seeds is served at Caci North Fork in Southold.

 Nick & Toni’s